List of north–south roads in Toronto: Don Mills Road

 Don Mills Road, known by various names over time including The Mill Road and the Don Independent Road, is named for the many saw and grist mills that established near the Forks of the Don in the early 19th century.
 At the time the road began at Winchester Street and Parliament Street and crossed the Don River at Riverdale Park.
 The road rose onto the table lands along what is now the entrance to the northbound Don Valley Parkway and followed Broadview north and O'Connor east before joining with the present-day Don Mills Road.
 The road ended at the Mills for a time, until farmers to the north on the land between the river valleys opened a new road to provide an easier route to carry their yields to the St. Lawrence Market.
 The new road cut through established parcels of land, and came to be known as the Don Independent Road.
 This road extended as far north as York Mills Road.

 After the formation of Metropolitan Toronto, Don Mills was designated as part of the municipal network of major roads.
 It was widened to four lanes, then extended north over Highway 401 to Sheppard in 1964.
 The "peanut" was constructed shortly thereafter, and Don Mills was extended north of Steeles alongside suburban development in the 1970s.
 In 1987, the road was widened to six lanes alongside a recommendation to extend Leslie Street south of Eglinton to the Bayview Extension, and a proposal to try new high-occupancy vehicle lane.
 While Leslie Street was not extended, the HOV lanes were implemented between Overlea Blvd and Finch Avenue East.

 Donlands Avenue

-Donlands Avenue was renamed from Leslie Street on February 22, 1915, as the two were disconnected.
 Donlands Avenue begins at Danforth Avenue and ends at the foot of the Leaside Bridge.
 On the opposite side of the bridge, drivers continue on Millwood Road.
+It follows the same concession line as Leslie Street between the two sections.
+The northern section of Leslie was once named Donlands, but was renamed to Leslie Street in 1915 as the two were disconnected.